Michigan wide receivers coach Jim McElwain talks spring football Monday, April 16.

-This past season at U-M, McElwain helped sophomore receivers Donovan Peoples-Jones and Nico Collins enjoy the best seasons of their young careers — combining for 1,093 yards and 13 touchdowns.
+Under McElwain, Michigan sophomore receivers Donovan Peoples-Jones and Nico Collins both enjoyed the best seasons of their young careers — combining for 1,093 yards and 13 touchdowns.

 “More than anything, I’m just trying to understand the ‘what’ and ‘how’ and then maybe over the years of doing this (I have a few things) I’ll be able to help with,” McElwain said earlier this year.
 “I’m not reinventing it.
 It’s an offense that’s here, I’m just trying to learn it.”